 Large Wire Milk Crates with Copper Handles

 I'm not much of a designer.
 It's hard for me to envision or describe what I want.
 But if I see it, I know it.

 I looked everywhere for a container to put in the mudroom cubbies.
 I wanted something to corral the loose gloves, scarves, and whatnot that always collected on each person's shelf.
 The contents needed to be visible without pulling it down off the shelf.
 But I wanted it to be a bit funky and unusual.
 When I saw these cool milk crates, I knew they were perfect.
 (And also rectangular!)

 I found these for a lower price at Target, but they only had one in stock.
 Amazon to the rescue.
 They have the inventory and a lot of different shapes and sizes to choose from.

-I covered the green with PPG Ultra-Hide Zero paint with an eggshell finish.
+I covered the green walls with PPG Ultra-Hide Zero paint with an eggshell finish.
 The color is Whitecliff Beige (30YY 69/048).

 It took at least two coats to cover the old paint in all areas.
 (Throughout the house, we covered two different shades of yellow, a light green, and tan with this color.)

 Alison Moore Smith is a 57-year-old entrepreneur.
 She has been (very happily) married to Samuel M. Smith for 36 years.
 They are the parents of six incredible children and the grandparents to one astounding ginger grandson.

 She is the author of The 7 Success Habits of Homeschoolers.